surifirstpin/biplus_documentation/version.1/Reports.md

 Let us generate a query to display Stationcode (Dimension) and Order Attendant ID (Dimension) with Quantity Sum.

 After Selecting dimensions and measures **Run** the report to extract the data.

-in the given example we haveHere we have selected two dimensions and one measure field in this example.
+In the following example we have selected two dimensions and one measure field.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/5097c9d785e4562444bb51ed2695045c47873f8f/images/full_rep1.png)

-> Note : To hide the Explore /visualise section that displays dimensions and measure click on  **angle double left** icon. to display the explore/visualise section click ** angle double right** icon available near dimensions and measure field list.
+**Note :** To hide the Explore /visualize section that displays dimensions and measure click on  **angle double left** icon. to display the explore/visualize section click ** angle double right** icon available near dimensions and measure field list.

 ## Report Filters